CyberGhost Review (2020) – A Reliable and User-friendly VPN

 All in all, CyberGhost has presented itself as a responsible VPN provider that takes the legal particularities of different users across the globe into account.

 CyberGhost has splendid protection with its 256-bit AES encryption (the current standard for premium VPNs).
 This is generally considered to be the highest standard of encryption.
-CyberGhost works with OpenVPN, L2TP, PPTP and IPsec protocols.
+CyberGhost works with OpenVPN, IKEv2/IPsec and WireGuard protocols.
 OpenVPN is the most secure out of all of those.
 Therefore, we would advise to use the OpenVPN protocol as a standard.

 Logging and privacy